Metal insulation cladding

 Optimal touch & fire protection

 Most fires start in the engine compartment.
 The main cause of this is deposits that ignite when they come into contact with components such as the turbocharger, manifold and exhaust tract, with a surface temperature of up to 750 °C. Metallic insulating cladding reduces the surface temperature to below 220 °C,

-and even down to 60 °C, if requested.
+even up to 60 °C if desired.